enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 **Why is indexing speed important?**

 Indexing speed is important because it inherently creates a friction to deploy, debug and iterate on newer versions of the indexer.
-Longer the total sync time, the longer it takes to innovate and resolve issues on existing deployments.
+The longer the total sync time, the longer it takes to innovate and resolve issues on existing deployments.

-In summary, we indexed the Uniswap V3 ETH-USDC pool contract on on Ethereum Mainnet, starting from its deployment block.
+In summary, we indexed the Uniswap V3 ETH-USDC pool contract on Ethereum Mainnet, starting from its deployment block.
 This specific smart contract was chosen due to its high event density, providing an ideal testbed for evaluating indexing performance in a high event-density context.

 You can review the smart contract on Etherscan [here](https://etherscan.io/address/0x88e6A0c2dDD26FEEb64F039a2c41296FcB3f5640).